|

 fight against the drow but, at length, he had agreed to assemble

-his men; and the four friends had suddenly found themselves with
+his men, and the four friends had suddenly found themselves with

 half an hour in which to rest and prepare themselves for the next

-stage of their mission.
+stage of the mission.

 Redwald had offered Eowyn the use of his private bathing room